-How did the Approval happened?
+How did the Approval happen?

 I received a text message telling me about GCredit on June 6 2018.
 They instructed me to check on manage credit from the GCash app.
 It didn’t say anything about me being approved but I followed the instructions to go to manage credit.
-It lead me to a form asking about personal info.
+It leads me to a form asking about personal info.
 After submitting it, I got a text message and an email that I got approved for 2000 php credit limit.
-It also has some info about the billing dates, interest rate and due dates.
-In my case my billing date was 6th of the month and the due date is 15 days from the bill date.
+It also has some info about the billing dates, interest rate, and due dates.
+In my case, my billing date was 6th of the month and the due date is 15 days from the bill date.

-As per the app you can get approved from 1000 php up to 30000 php.
-It’s not that bad to start with low amount of credit line since they said you can still have a higher credit limit if you continue using it and paying it on time.
+As per the app, you can get approved from 1000 php up to 30000 php.
+It’s not that bad to start with a low amount of credit line since they said you can still have a higher credit limit if you continue using it and paying it on time.
 That was based on their FAQs.

 When the first time I saw the GScore, I initially had 350.
 Last May 22 2018, I updated my GCash Review about my GScore which went up to 466.
 I seldom use my GCash, that is why my GScore doesn’t really go up fast.
 I guess the GScore updates every week.
 June 1, I tried reviewing my GScore again and it reached 470.
 When they sent me a text message about applying for the GCredit, my GScore was still at 470.
 It appears that I’m just near half of the gauge but still got approved.

 What type of transactions should you do with GCash to get higher GScore?